Christchurch City – Guide for Backpackers

 Art and Cultural Fix

 The arts have been kept alive in Christchurch by the reopening of The Court Theatre (Bernard Street, Addington).
-For more than 40 years The Court Theatre has ran productions.
+For more than 40 years The Court Theatre has run productions.
 Today it has a new location and venue: a converted grain store in Addington.
 Catch a show while you are in the city.

 Throughout the bars in Christchurch, there are often local live acts and comedy nights.
 Check out The Darkroom (St Asaph Street) for live entertainment, especially on the 1st Monday of every month for a night of comedy, hypnotists and magicians.
 All for the backpacker-friendly price of NZ$10.

 Lastly, when walking in the city centre it doesn’t take long to spot huge street art amongst the construction works.
 Artists have used abandoned building walls as their canvas to create a contrast of colourful and grungy artwork.
 Use the great Watch This Space: Christchurch Street Art Map to plan your itinerary.
 There is even a ‘street art gallery’ on Brockworth Street.

 Although a lot of New Zealand cities have botanic gardens, nothing compares to this vast area of different themes.
 It is apparent that Christchurch’s garden is on a different level.
 Walk through the gardens about three times taking different routes and we bet you’ll find something new each time!

-At the edge of the Botanic Gardens is the Canterbury Museum, a free-entry museum rich with artifacts and displays.
+At the edge of the Botanic Gardens is the Canterbury Museum, a free-entry museum rich with artefacts and displays.
 Learn about the region’s history.

 The Christchurch city centre shopping precinct is changing all the time with new developments.
 Take a stroll around Christchurch CBD with The Crossing being a good hub for all major retail stores.
 Don’t miss Ballantynes, Christchurch’s oldest department store with quality international brands.
 A 5min walk from the CBD will bring you to South City Shopping Centre.
 There is a mix of supermarkets, fast food, and retail.

 Away from the city